LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Review of the main ingredients

-with $\g\in \{\g_i\}$ a coupling constant, $m_\phi \in \{\vv_i\}$ the inflaton mass, and $\#$ a numerical factor.
-A set of explicit examples for interactions that lead to decay rates of this form are given in table \ref{ConversionTable} They include interactions of $\Phi$ with other scalars $\chi$, fermions $\psi$ with gauge interactions as well as U(1) gauge bosons with field strength tensor $F_{\mu\nu}$.
-In this work we consider the operators
+They include interactions of $\Phi$ with other scalars $\chi$, fermions $\psi$ as well as U(1) gauge bosons with field strength tensor $F_{\mu\nu}$.
+The interactions \eqref{WecheselWirkungen} yield $\GG$ of the form \eqref{GammaPerturbativeGeneric}.
+It is convenient to introduce the dimensionless coupling constants,